-Assessment AO3 (a and b): Analyse, evaluate and use sources (contemporary to the period) to make subs stantiated judgem ents in the Objectives context of historical events studied [10] Additional Guidance The 'Indicative content' is an example of historically valid content; any other historically valid of should be credited in line with the levels of response. content is accepta ble and The 'Indicative content' shown is not a full exemplar answer, but exemplifies the sophistication n expected at eac h level.
-No reward can be given for wider knowledge of the period that remains unrelated to the topic in the question.
-Levels Indicative content Marks Level 5 Please 9-10 details from the source content and provenance for both sources combined with historical see lge and understanding of the site, in order to develop a thorough analysis of sources in following relation to the issue · page(s) ı then used to evaluate both the sources, comparing them and reaching a convincing and substantiated judger Level 4 ment about these comparisons in relation to the question.
-7-8 The response uses details from the source content and provenance for both sources combined with historical lge and understanding of the site, in order to develop an analysis of both sources in relation to stion.
-1-0 then used to evaluate both the sources, comparing them and reaching a fully supported elation to the question.
-Level 3 5-6 some detail from the source content and provenance for both sources combined with nd some reference to the site, in order to give a simple analysis of both sources in relation to stion. then used to evaluate the sources, comparing them and reaching a partially supported em in the context of the question.
-Level 2 3-4 include reference to the site, in order to give a simple analysis of the sources.
-These analyses are then used to evaluate the sources, comparing them in a basic way and making a judgement in the context of the issue in the question.
+Assessment AO3 (a and b): Analyse, evaluate and use sources (contemporary to the period) to make sub stantiated judgem ents in the Objectives Additional Guidance The 'Indicative content' is an example of historically valid content; any other historically valid should be credited in line with the levels of response.
+The 'Indicative content' shown is not a full exemplar answer, but exemplifies the sophistication. · No reward can be given for wider knowledge of the period that remains unrelated to the topic Levels Indicative content Marks context and knowled relation to the issue These analyses are details from the source content and provenance for both sources combined with historical dge and understanding of the site, in order to develop a thorough analysis of sources in in the question. then used to evaluate both the sources, comparing them and reaching a convincing and ment about these comparisons in relation to the question.
+Please see following page(s) 9-10 Level 4 ment about these compansons in relation to the question.
+7-8 The response uses context and knowled the issue in the que These analyses are details from the source content and provenance for both sources combined with historical dge and understanding of the site, in order to develop an analysis of both sources in relation to stion. then used to evaluate both the sources, comparing them and reaching a fully supported relation to the question.
+Level 3 relation to the question.
+5-6 The response uses historical context a the issue in the que s some detail from the source content and provenance for both sources combined with and some reference to the site, in order to give a simple analysis of both sources in relation to estion.
+The then used to evaluate the sources, comparing them and reaching a partially supported The state of the s judgement about them in the context of the question.

+Level 2 3-4

+The response selects details from the source content and/or provenance and/or historical context, which may include reference to the site, in order to give a simple analysis of the sources.

+These analyses are then used to evaluate the sources, comparing them in a basic way and making a judgement in

+the context of the issue in the question.

+Level 1 1-2

-Level 1 The response selects details from the source(s).
+The response selects details from the source(s).

 The response includes a basic judgement about the sources that is linked to the issue in the question.

+Level 0 0

-1-2 Level 0 No response or no response worthy of credit.
-0
+No response or no response worthy of credit.